You are here

 Recreational Fisheries in the U.S.

 The processing sector of the seafood industry converts the whole fish or shellfish harvested by fishermen or produced by aquaculture operations in the U.S. or in other countries into the products that are sold at retail stores or restaurants.
-The National Marine Fisheries Service estimated that in 2010 the value of edible processed seafood products in the U.S. was $8.5 billion.
-The annual U.S. production of raw (uncooked) fish fillets and steaks, including blocks, is around 500 million pounds, and the major species processed were Alaskan Pollock, salmon, cod, hake, flounders and haddock.
-The combined production of fish sticks and portions has been between 200 and 300 million pounds over the past decade, and the production of breaded shrimp between 75 and 150 million pounds.
-The pack of canned fishery products varies from year to year between 500 million and a billion pounds with tuna, salmon and clams being the major canned products produced in the U.S.
+The National Marine Fisheries Service estimated the estimated value of the 2017 domestic production of edible and nonedible processed fishery products was $12 billion, up 1.2 billion (10.8%) from 2016.
+The value of edible products was $11 billion—up 1.1 billion (10.7%) compared with 2016.
+The value of industrial products was $903.1 million in 2017—up 96.3 million (11.9%) from 2016.
+The annual U.S. production of raw (uncooked) fish fillets and steaks, including blocks, include a number of major species processed: Alaskan Pollock, salmon, cod, hake, flounders and haddock.

 Primary processors generally convert whole fish into fish fillets, steaks or loins or shuck or cook raw shellfish or remove the edible meat.
 These edible portions are then packed in some way and distributed as fresh refrigerated products or are frozen prior to distribution to wholesalers or directly to retail stores or restaurants.
 Other processors pack these edible portions into cans or other containers and apply a heat process to eliminate microorganisms that could cause the product to spoil or cause foodborne illness.
 Canned products are treated to sterilize their contents and can be stored without refrigeration.
 Pasteurized products are heat treated in a way that eliminates most but not all microorganisms and must be stored under refrigeration.
 Other processes could include the use of high pressure, irradiation or other treatments to sterilize or pasteurize the seafood product.